rathena/rathena/doc/script_commands.md

 **OnTouchNPC**:

 Similar to OnTouch, but will only trigger for monsters.
-For this case, by using 'getattachedrid' will returns GID (ID that returned when use 'monster').
+For this case, by using '`getattachedrid`' will returns GID (ID that returned when use 'monster').

 ---------------------------------------